 Vista DUID Lawyers

-In California, a person can be arrested for driving under the influence (DUI) not only for alcohol but also for drug use.
-A DUI with drugs, sometimes called a DUID, has no minimum threshold of drugs in the bloodstream to warrant an arrest; that is to say, just a trace amount of a banned drug in your system when behind the wheel constitutes a DUID.
+In California, a person can be arrested for driving under the influence (DUI) not only for alcohol but also for drugs.
+Even though recreational marijuana is legal under state law, there are still criminal penalties if an officer suspects that you were driving while intoxicated.
+These punishments become harsher if you are accused of using illegal drugs, as well.
+Unlike a DUI with alcohol, a DUI with drugs, sometimes called a DUID, has no minimum threshold of drugs in the bloodstream to warrant an arrest.
+This means that just a trace amount of an illegal drug in your system when behind the wheel constitutes a DUID.

-According to California’s Vehicle Code, it is illegal for someone to drive when they are:
+According to California Vehicle Code 23152 VC, it is illegal for someone to drive when they are:

 - Under the active influence of any drug.